Estimating the selection efficiency: Non trivial use cases

-However, we are interested in the overall efficiency, after subtraction of the two samples.
-For MC@NLO, its authors say that the efficiency should be estimated as $f=(k_{+}-k_{-})/(n_{+}-n_{-})$ when $k_{+} \ge k_{-}$ or zero otherwise, and they suggest to use the usual ``propagation of errors'' to estimate its variance whenever the numbers are high enough that the binomial approximation holds, or to run many MC samples through the cuts and look at the dispersion in the result if the data sample is too small.
+We note that equation~(\ref{eq-effective-eff-MCNLO}) coincides with the recommendation by the MC@NLO authors when estimating the single-sample efficiency with the success frequency $f_{\pm} = k_{\pm}/n_{\pm}$.
+In Ref.~\cite{mcatnlo} they say that the efficiency should be estimated as $f=(k_{+}-k_{-})/(n_{+}-n_{-})$ when $k_{+} \ge k_{-}$ or zero otherwise\footnote{It is assumed that $n_{+} > n_{-}$ always, because this is a necessary condition for the MC@NLO output to be physical.
+However, this might be not true in the tail of a distribution.
+Rebinning might be necessary to ensure that this fundamental requirement is satisfied.
+Otherwise, the only solution is to generate many more events.}.
+This ration can be rewritten in a form $(f_{+} n_{+} - f_{-} n_{-})/(n_{+}-n_{-})$ which gives equation~(\ref{eq-effective-eff-MCNLO}) with the replacement $f\to\eff$.
+They also suggest to use the usual ``propagation of errors'' to estimate its variance whenever the numbers are high enough that the Gaussian approximation holds, or to run many MC samples through the cuts and look at the dispersion in the result if the data sample is too small.
+We have obtained equation~(\ref{eq-effective-var-MCNLO}) with the usual algebra of variances, and in the previous section we have seen that it can be used with the method of moments to find an approximate uncertainty band which is very close to the result obtained with pseudoesperiments (and does not require the Gaussian approximation to hold).
+It is sufficient to use equations (\ref{eq-a-mom}) and (\ref{eq-b-mom}) to find the approximated posterior Beta density, which can be used to plot the 68.3\% intervals\footnote{The TEfficiency class provided by ROOT now allows to plot 68.3\% intervals from any Beta density.}.